-TM-helix identification in the families of polytopic membrane domains inserted residues, represented by '-' and '.' respectively, are given o individual values.)
+We assume that all protein domains in a classified family have a defined number of TM-helices.
+To identify the number of TM-helices, we made a hydrophobic plot for each family of polytopic membrane domain.
+We took the aligned sequences in Pfam's families and in clustered families, and calculated the averaged GES hydrophobic values [8] of all the residues at each aligned position (Deleted and inserted residues, represented by '-' and '.' respectively, are given 0 individual values.)
 The plot for each family was generated by the averaged GES values along their corresponding aligned positions.
 Most hydrophobic regions were clearly defined, as most TM-helices aligned well in each family.
 By identifying hydrophobic regions in the plots, we assigned numbers of TM-helices to classified families of polytopic membrane proteins.
 We also eliminated 3 Pfam-A and 20 Pfam-B families, as they did not contain multiple hydrophobic regions in their hydrophobicity plots.
 Therefore, we have 228 Pfam-A, 298 Pfam-B and 121 clustered families for further analysis.